No description

 How the UI is built

 All UI elements are drawn using vanilla Minecraft's Screen and widget system with vanilla sprite and texture identifiers — no custom texture files are bundled.
-Buttons reference sprites like container/slot_highlight_back, tab sprites from container/creative_inventory/tab_top_selected_1, and the generic chest sheet at textures/gui/container/generic_54.png.
-This means any resource pack that retextures the vanilla GUI automatically retextures this mod's UI as well, for free.
+Buttons reference sprites from the vanilla GUI atlas, so any resource pack that retextures the vanilla GUI automatically retextures Sorted's UI as well.

-Item manipulation uses handleCreativeModeItemAdd (creative mode only) for the ChaosCrate-style give flow, and standard slot-click packet emulation for survival-mode container interactions.
+Item manipulation uses standard slot-click packet emulation for survival-mode container interactions.

 Building